 10. Rebecca Van Leer.
 (7) Born 9/26/1826.
 Died 5/28/1904 in Cannes, France.
 Married Col. Andrew Jackson Polk 1/14/1846 in Nashville.
 A Confederate veteran, he was born 8/10/1824 and died 3/10/1867 in Vevey, Switzerland.
 His brother, Leonidas Polk, was a general in the Confederacy.

 11. Van Leer Polk.
 (1) U.S. Consul in Calcutta, India during first Cleveland Administration, 1895.
 Died unmarried.

 11. Rebecca Polk.
 (2) Died young.

 11. Antoinette Van Leer Polk.
 (3) Born 10/27/1847.
 Died 2/3/1919 in Brittany, France.
-She obviously had close ties to the Polk family and was mentioned as a “Southern heroine” for saving Confederate soldiers when spotting northern forces while riding between homes on horseback.
+Unlike her Van Leer cousins, she obviously had close ties to the Polk family and was mentioned as a “Southern heroine” for saving Confederate soldiers when spotting northern forces while riding between homes on horseback.
 The “Vanleer Papers” quote an eye-witness as saying: